shambhavi-20/sp24-cse110-lab4/expose/javascript/part2.md

    The function would return a list of calculated discounted values because that is what was calculated using the prices list.
 All the values in discounted are based on the prices list and the input discount given.

-    discounted would have the value '[50, 100, 150]' in the case when the function is called using discountPrices([100,200,300], 0.5), which is what is returned.
+    The function would return discounted would have the value '[50, 100, 150]' in the case when the function is called using discountPrices([100,200,300], 0.5), which is what is returned.

 5. ***What will happen at line 12 and why?
 If the code causes an error, explain why.***